OudayAhmed/Continuous-Integration/README.md

     - The server sends an email to the project member about the build result.

 ## Installation
-In order to run the code properly, a version of Python >= 3.8 is required.
+In order to run the code properly, a version of Python >= 3.8 (placeholder) is required.

 ### Run code and tests
-To run the program, navigate to the src folder, then the app folder, then run this command in the terminal to install the requirements:
+Before you can run the program you need to install the requirements.
+To do this first navigate to the src folder, then the app folder, and run this command in the terminal:

     python3 continuous_integration.py